SpruceGuy7/Portable-VirtualBox/data/ReadMe.txt

 Version 2.2.0
 - BugFix of VirtualBox-Manager
-- Start of VirtualBox-Manager with parameter (Portable-VirtualBox.exe "VM")
+- Start of VirtualBox-Manager with parameter (Portable-VirtualBox7.exe "VM")
 - All absolute paths in the VirtualBox.xml are replaced automatically by relative paths